Objectives of the group

 Dealing with the informal economy:

 - Guidance: How BER can promote formalisation, DCED 2011.
 Focuses on how BER can address the informal economy and encourage the formalisation of informal enterprises.
-Based on the DCED Conference on the Informal Economy in Cape Town in 2010, and also available in French and Spanish.
+Also available in French and Spanish.

 - Working paper: Business Environment Reforms and the Informal Economy, 2009.
 Explores lessons on how donor agencies can address the needs of the poor by implementing business environment reforms aimed at reducing informality.
 Click here for a French summary of the above paper.